folio-org/stripes-components/lib/Layout/readme.md

 ## Basic Usage

 ### JSX
 Apply any of the available class names to the `className` prop.
 Any additional custom class names will be combined with any matching helper classes.
+You can modify the root element by passing a string or a component to the "element"-prop.
 ```js
   import Layout from '@folio/stripes-components/lib/Layout';